suolapeikko/certutil/README.md

 `./certutil -list <name>` searches keychain for all certificates which have name variable in their CN.
 For example, it will match both "Developer ID Application: Antti" and "Developer ID Installer: Antti".
 The idea of the tool is to not restrict user to do only exact matches.

+`./certutil -list_exp <name>` searches keychain for all expired certificates which have name variable in their CN.
+For example, it will match both "Developer ID Application: Antti" and "Developer ID Installer: Antti".
+The idea of the tool is to not restrict user to do only exact matches.

 `./certutil -verify <name>`is used to verify the selected name variable and show what the tool will actually delete by marking them with `-> Remove` in the list that it prints to the screen.
 This way you can test the result before deleting anything.

-`./certutil -delete <name>` does what is says.
+`./certutil -delete <name>` deletes all certificates from Keychain which have name variable in their CN.
 Be careful with the name attribute.
 Use at your own risk!

+`./certutil -delete_exp <name>` deletes all expired certificates from Keychain which have name variable in their CN.
+Be careful with the name attribute.
+Use at your own risk!

 `./certutil -count <name>` counts the number of certificates with the given full or substring of CN.

+`./certutil -count <name>` counts the number of expired certificates with the given full or substring of CN.

 Examples:
 ```